• About

 KELLY MISTRY

-In addition to being a graduate student, I am a member of the leadership team for the Seattle chapter of 500 Women Scientists and in that role I have worked since 2017 as a community organizer on various issues.
-I am particularly committed to increasing justice, equity, diversity and inclusion in science and I am active in these types of initiatives in both QERM and SAFS.
-I am also an experienced facilitator and science communicator, with experience speaking on a number of topics to audiences of all types.
+Outside the lab, I have worked as a community organizer with organizations like the Seattle chapter of 500 Women Scientists and UAW 4121.
+I am particularly committed to increasing justice, equity, diversity and inclusion in science.
+I am also a trained facilitator and science communicator, with experience speaking on a number of topics to audiences of all types.

-In my spare time, I am an artist, working primarily in fiber art mediums, and
+In my spare time, I am an artist, working primarily in fiber art mediums, a dancer and

 CV available here